Rohitjoshi9023/bullymail/README.md

 It is Open Source Software Created by Rox Studio Developer for Email Marketing.

-# How to use Send Email using Bully Mail
+# How to Send Email using Bully Mail
 1.Download Latest Version of Bully Mail

 2.just Open it